jradd/django-newproj-template/readme.md

     (vm) $ vi ~/.ssh/id_rsa.pub

+Copy the public key in a new Terminal window:

+    (host) $ cat ~/.ssh/id_rsa.pub|pbcopy

+Return to vi on the Virtual Machine.
 Paste, save and quit vi.
 If you're unfamiliar with vi/vim commands type or press the following keys/combos one line at a time:

     i
     cmd + v
     esc
     :wq

-Copy the private key.
-In your original Terminal window run:

-    (host) $ cat ~/.ssh/id_rsa|pbcopy

 Open the _id_rsa_ file on the virtual box for editing.
 In the Terminal window that is SSH'd into the virtual box run:

     (vm) $ vi ~/.ssh/id_rsa

+Copy the private key.
+In the Terminal window on your host machine run:

+    (host) $ cat ~/.ssh/id_rsa|pbcopy

+Return to vi on the Virtual Machine.
 Paste, save and quit vi.
 If you're unfamiliar with vi/vim commands type or press the following keys/combos one line at a time:

     i
     cmd + v